 The NAIC can provide the data template adopted by the NAIC Property and Casualty (C) Committee and Executive (EX) Committee and Plenary if the DOI does not have its own data call template.
 This template can be found on the Catastrophe Insurance (C) Working Group's webpage under the Related Documents tab.
-The link to the webpage is: https://www.naic.org/cmte-c-catastrophe.htm.
+Find the webpage here.